akshadpai/social-media-stock-analyzer/README.md

    - `twitter_scraper.py`: Fetches X social media posts for analysis.

 ### 5. **Web Application**
-   - Provides an interface to view and manage the data and results.
+   - Provides an interface to view the data and results.

 ---